 The Iron Dog course changes yet again – and it’s a big and exciting change.
 For the first time ever, the race will start in Fairbanks, include a roughly 375-mile loop in the Kotzebue area, reach Nome and then end back in Willow, at the Willow Community Center.
 This puts the race length at roughly 2,409 miles, and makes it the world’s longest snowmachine race.
 Participants must traverse in some of Alaska’s the most remote and rugged terrain while confronting some the harshest winter conditions.
 Survival skills are essential, making it also the world’s toughest snowmachine race.
 All teams in Pro race classes consist of two persons and two snowmachines for safety.
 Recreational class riders can travel in larger groups.

-Iron Dog, Inc. brings a World Class Event across the State of Alaska each February impacting over twenty five Alaskan communities beginning with the “Iron Dog Safety EXPO” in Wasilla, AK.
+Iron Dog, Inc. brings a World Class Event across the State of Alaska each February impacting over twenty five Alaskan communities beginning with the “Iron Dog Safety EXPO”.
 This EXPO provides a unique winter recreational trade show that brings in industry vendors, promotes snowmobile safety and education through seminars, and a face to face opportunity for the fans and media to meet with notable Iron Dog athletes.

 Iron Dog Routes over the years